Registering a Module

 registerModule(address moduleAddress, uint256 moduleType);

-Where moduleType is a number representing a type of the module:
+Where moduleType is an enum (number) representing a type of the module:

-If you've committed a mistake and passed the wrong type during registration--you can register again with a proper type.
-Same if you want to register a contract that acts like multiple module types--just register as many types of it as needed.
+If you've committed a mistake and passed the wrong type during registration--it will not be registered, because the ModuleRegistry will check IERC165 standards of your module, and if it doesn't match the declared type--it will revert.
+If you want to register a contract that acts like multiple module types--just register it many times, using as many types as needed.

 Registration of a module emits an event: